 – Food safety for public health is a global concern;

-– HACCP – Hazard Analysis and Critical Control Point was released in the USA in the 60’s for food safety in the space programme; this remains inconsistent by country – with great variability.
+– HACCP – Hazard Analysis and Critical Control Point was first implemented in the USA in the 60’s for food safety in the space programme; this continues to be an inconsistent standard that varies significantly by country.

-– ISO 22000 – a Food Safety Management System model – for management and assurance of safety and suitability of foodstuffs – was first released on Sep 01, 2005; this is internationally more consistent with Codex adoption, with WHO • FAO supports.
+– ISO 22000, a Food Safety Management System model for the management and assurance of safety and suitability of foodstuffs, was first released on Sep 01, 2005.
+This is internationally more consistent with Codex adoption, which WHO • FAO supports.

-– A scientific, rational and systematic approach to identify, assess and control of food-safety hazards – from raw materials, production to final product use – with SYSTEM set up for MANAGEMENT to assure & improve food safety.
+It is a scientific, rational, and systematic approach to identifying, assessing, and controlling food-safety hazards from raw materials and production to final product use.
+It is a system set up for management to ensure and improve food safety.

-– Public health incidents may cost an organization its entire business Confidence to customers and consumers Increased market share and revenue Better cost-effective control of foodborne hazards Easy entry to international trade Compliance to legal requirements Integration with other management systems (e.g., ISO9001:2000 for food product / service quality)
+Public health incidents may cost an organisation its entire business confidence to customers and consumers.
+Apart from preventing additional cost incurred, ISO 22000 can also help your organisation increased market share and revenue, have better cost-effective control of foodborne hazards, and easy entry to international trade.
+ISO 22000 ensures your organisation’s compliance with legal requirements and can be integrated with other management systems like ISO9001:2000 for food product/service quality.

 - Be registered and operating in Singapore